Barbog/deja-website/pages/en/faq'ing-read-me.md

 <span style="color:#77011e;"><u>"This is my first burn and I have no idea as to what to do for the event, how can i help?"</u></span>

-If you are unsure as to what to do, take a look at the <span style="color:#77011e;">CREATION</span> section after you have created an account and logged in, this will give you an idea as to how the infrastructure of the event is organized and where you can volunteer.
+If you are unsure as to what to do, take a look at the <span style="color:#77011e;">CREATION</span> section after you have created an account and logged in, this will give you an idea as to how the infrastructure of the event is organized and where you can best volunteer.

 Once you arrive at DeJā you will be able to sign up for one or more of the various shifts at the posts where volunteers will be needed.
+Or you can check the dedicated slack channels for each ministry and sign up pre-event.

 If this is your first burn, integrate and take it easy, get familiar with the grounds, and consider volunteering 1 or 2 shifts.